COVID-19 and Veterinary Consultations

 - Your pet will be taken into the hospital for assessment.
 Initially a triage nurse will assess them to determine how urgently they require treatment and if they need immediate intervention.
 Then a veterinarian will assess them in order of urgency.

-- The nurse will provide you information on how to complete our sign-up procedures and also with more information on the non-contact consultation process.
+- The Receptionist will provide you information on how to complete our sign-up procedures and also with more information on the non-contact consultation process.

-- Please be sure to remain off your phone in this time so the veterinarian can reach you easily.
+- You may be asked to wait in a consultation room or your car.
+If you are asked to wait in your car, please be sure to remain off your phone in this time so the veterinarian can reach you easily when it comes time to come inside.

 - The veterinarian will take a medical history, discuss their findings and assessment and make their recommendations for the best treatment plan for your pet.